techno-disaster/Kjsce-FY-Timetable/README.md

 An Attendance and Bunk Managing App based on your TimeTable.

-Special thanks to kelawala foer most of it.
+Special thanks to kelawala for most of it.

 ## Screenshots
 <p align="center">